 Last year alone, Giving Tuesday campaigns generated over 500 million dollars in online donations and more than 20 billion social media impressions.

 And this year?
-Predictions have Giving Tuesday’s total haul estimated at $605 million—which will be another record broken and the largest Giving Tuesday total raised in history (if it happens!)
+Predictions have Giving Tuesday’s online haul estimated at $605 million—which will be another record broken and the largest Giving Tuesday total raised in history (if it happens!)

 $605 million dollars. $6.0.5.
 M.I.L.L.I.O.N.
 D.O.L.L.A.R.S.
 What could your nonprofit do with a fraction of a fraction of that sort of money?
 How much more energetic would your year-end fundraising campaign be if it kicked off with an event like this?